KopiasCsaba/ccp_audio_system_manual/for_technicians/service.md

 * SPL METER: Put it back onto the shelf above the console.

 * Headset:
-    * Take out the batteries and put them back into the charger, to the same spot they were in.
+    * Take out the batteries and put them back into the charger in the same spot they were in.
     * Put the headset back to the shelf above the console too.

 * Wait for the recordings to upload.